tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 38 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 ---

+## Timeline

+- (DR:: 1748-07-02), late afternoon: Search bodies.
+More werewolves attack.
+Riswynn and Vistra Fireforge, tracking the werewolves, arrive and join the fight.
+Kenzo wounded, cured of suspected lycanthropy by Riswynn.
+Search the lair, finding notes and clues, a [[Dunmari map of Pandemonium ruins]] ,and other treasures, despite setting off a dangerous trap.
+- (DR:: 1748-07-02), evening: Return Govir to archives.
+Speak with Kaleha.

+### Notes
+- [[Archives Letter]], a copy of a scroll originally found by the Chardonian historian and explore [[Servius]]

+## Narrative

 Our session begins with a flashback to [[Govir]], hiding in the basement of the werewolves’ lair, [[Govir's Story|dwelling on the past month]].

 We return to the adventurers as the party starts to search the bodies and the lair, and inspect their wounds.
 The search is interrupted by the sounds of something pounding against the door that [[Wellby]] barred shut, and then a crash as a wolf leaps through the window.
 The wolf is quickly followed by a woman, who starts to shift, and another wolf.
 As the battle is engaged, two [[Dwarves]] arrive, having been chasing the werewolves.
 One is a familiar face, [[Riswynn]] .
 The other is the retired adventurer and now innkeeper of [[The Iron Swan]], [[Vistra Fireforge]], wearing plate armor and carrying a giant maul.
 After a few moments the final werewolves are dispatched, with the aid of the newcomers.